Act of 18 June 1965 no. 4

 If the owner claims back a vehicle that the police or the Norwegian Public Roads Administration is in the process of removing or has taken into custody, he must first pay the expenses incurred by the police or the Norwegian Public Roads Administration in connection with the removal and detention.

-Overdue fee according to § 31, cf. § 31 a, and § 36 a are secured by a lien on the vehicle in question.
+Overdue fees pursuant to Section 31, cf. Section 31 a, and Section 36 a are secured by a lien on the vehicle in question.
 The same applies to fines imposed or imposed under road traffic legislation, where the driver and owner are the same person.
-This right of lien takes precedence over all other rights in the vehicle, but ceases if the vehicle is transferred to a new owner and the latter did not know or should have known the right of lien.
-The right of lien is nevertheless liable for claims for taxes and fees to the state and municipality that are secured by a lien on the vehicle, when the attachment transaction is registered before fees or fines are incurred.
+This lien takes precedence over all other rights in the vehicle, but ceases if the vehicle is transferred to a new owner who did not know or should have known about the lien.
+The lien nevertheless subsists in claims for taxes and fees to the state and municipality that are secured by a lien on the vehicle, when the enforcement proceedings are registered before the fees or fines accrue.

-Fees according to § 31 are compulsory grounds for attachment to the guilty person and to the person who at the time of the infringement was registered as the owner of the vehicle, unless this was then transferred to him in the event of an offence.
-Fees according to § 36 a are compulsory grounds for attachment to the person who, at the time of transshipment, was the owner or registered as the owner of the vehicle.
-In the case of municipal enforcement pursuant to § 31 a, second paragraph, the municipality may collect a fee according to the rules that apply to tax, cf. Tax Payments Act Chapter 13 and §§ 14−2 to 14−5.
-Claims as mentioned in the section here are collected by the State's collection center unless the Ministry decides otherwise.
+Fees pursuant to Section 31 are grounds for enforcement against the guilty party and against the party who was registered as the owner of the vehicle at the time of the violation, unless this was then withdrawn from the party by an offence.
+Fees pursuant to Section 36 a are grounds for enforcement against the party who was the owner or registered as the owner of the vehicle at the time of the overloading.
+Claims as mentioned in this section that accrue to the state are collected by the Collection Authority unless the Ministry decides otherwise.

-For complaints about the police's decision to revoke the right to drive a motor vehicle subject to a driver's license etc. according to § 34 and the ban on driving a motor vehicle without a driver's license according to § 35, second paragraph, no time limit applies.
+For complaints about the police's decision to revoke the right to drive a motor vehicle subject to a driving licence etc. according to Section 34 and the ban on driving a motor vehicle without a driving licence according to Section 35, second paragraph, no time limit applies.

 Regardless of whether a complaint has been lodged, the Ministry can extend the withdrawal period set by the police, if a notice of reversal is sent to the person concerned within 3 months after the police's decision was validly made.
 If there is a significant mismatch between the set revocation period and the circumstances that are the basis for the revocation of the driving licence, it is nevertheless sufficient that notification of the extension is sent to the person concerned within 2/3 of the set revocation period.
-Decisions on refusal of use pursuant to § 36 no. 1 and § 36 no. 2, letters a and b, can be appealed to the Directorate of Public Roads.
-The police's refusal of use under § 36 no. 2, letters c and d, § 36 no. 4 and § 36 no. 5 can be appealed to the Ministry.
+Decisions on refusal of use pursuant to Section 36 no. 1 and Section 36 no. 2, letters a and b, can be appealed to the Directorate of Public Roads.
+The police's refusal of use under Section 36 no. 2, letters c and d, Section 36 no. 4 and Section 36 no. 5 can be appealed to the Ministry.

-If special reasons justify it, the chief of police or the person he gives authority can shorten the period for loss of the right to drive a motor vehicle etc. which is determined by judgment, order or decision on transfer to the conflict council, cf. § 33 no. 1 and no. 2, cf. no. 6.
+If special reasons justify it, the Chief of Police or the person he gives authority can shorten the period for loss of the right to drive a motor vehicle etc. which is determined by judgment, order or decision on transfer to the conflict council, cf. Section 33 no. 1 and no. 2, cf. no. 5.
 If there are very compelling reasons for this, the period can be shortened even if the minimum period according to law or regulation has not expired.

-The provision applies correspondingly to the blocking period pursuant to § 24 a, second paragraph, and driving ban pursuant to § 35, first paragraph.
+The provision applies correspondingly to the blocking period pursuant to Section 24 a, second paragraph, and driving ban pursuant to Section 35, first paragraph.

-The Ministry can issue regulations in regulations that require the municipality to prepare and implement various traffic safety measures in connection with school transport.
+The Ministry can issue regulations that require the municipality to prepare and implement various traffic safety measures in connection with school transport.

 A transport operator who is responsible for carrying out transport which, due to its length, width, height or weight, requires special cooperation from the public authority, may be ordered to cover the expenses incurred by the competent authority for such cooperation.